d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 This blog post is focused on the Docker network overlays.
 The Docker network overlay driver relies on several technologies: network namespaces, VXLAN, Netlink and a distributed key-value store.
-This blog post will present each of these mechanisms one by one along with their userland tools and show hands-on how they interact together when setting up an overlay to connect containers.
+This article will present each of these mechanisms one by one along with their userland tools and show hands-on how they interact together when setting up an overlay to connect containers.